maliahavlicek/ms4_challenger/README.md

 <img width="auto" height="auto" src="documentation/pages/components/ms4-challenger-video-player.png">

 #### Audio Player
-I used the default audio players but could not figoure out the exact controls to standadize background colors and border shapes.
+I used the default audio players but could not figure out the exact controls to standardize background colors and border shapes.
 Like the video player, I did add an outline as some browsers put them up with a white background and black controlsns with no background.
 I would love to take the time to restyle these across the site for all browsers.

 <img width="auto" height="auto" src="documentation/pages/components/ms4-challenger-audio-player.png">